Freight Shipping from Chicago to Indianapolis

 How much does it cost to ship freight from Chicago to Indianapolis?

-Full truckload (FTL) rates from Chicago, IL to Indianapolis, IN currently range from $460-$567 for a standard dry van load over the 214-mile route.
+Full truckload (FTL) rates from Chicago, IL to Indianapolis, IN currently range $460-$567 (roughly $2.15-$2.65 per mile over 214 miles).
 LTL shipments typically cost $318-$582 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Indianapolis?

-Standard FTL transit from Chicago to Indianapolis is approximately 4 hrs by truck over 214 miles.
+Standard FTL transit from Chicago to Indianapolis is approximately 4 hrs by truck over 214 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Chicago to Indianapolis freight?